Pregnancy discrimination

 Pregnancy discrimination is a type of employment discrimination that occurs when expectant women are fired, not hired, or otherwise discriminated against due to their pregnancy or intention to become pregnant.
 Common forms of pregnancy discrimination include not being hired due to visible pregnancy or likelihood of becoming pregnant, being fired after informing an employer of one's pregnancy, being fired after maternity leave, and receiving a pay dock due to pregnancy.
-Pregnancy discrimination may also take the form of denying reasonable accommodations to workers based on pregnancy, childbirth, and related medical conditions.
+Pregnancy discrimination may also take the form of denying reasonable accommodations to workers based on pregnancy, childbirth, lactation, and related medical conditions.
+Discrimination based on using contraception or receiving an abortion, or not doing so, can also qualify as pregnancy discrimination.
 Pregnancy discrimination has also been examined to have an indirect relationship with the decline of a mother's physical and mental health.
 Convention on the Elimination of All Forms of Discrimination against Women prohibits dismissal on the grounds of maternity or pregnancy and ensures right to maternity leave or comparable social benefits.
 The Maternity Protection Convention C 183 proclaims adequate protection for pregnancy as well.
 Though women have some protection in the United States because of the Pregnancy Discrimination Act of 1978, it has not completely curbed the incidence of pregnancy discrimination.
 The Equal Rights Amendment could ensure more robust sex equality ensuring that women and men could both work and have children at the same time.

-Reasons for Pregnancy Discrimination

-According to the U.S. Equal Employment Opportunity Commission website, between the years of 2011 and 2014 there were forty-four cases filed for violating the Title VII of the Civil Rights Act of 1964 and the Pregnancy Discrimination Act of 1978.
-The most common patterns of the violations often included:
+Motives